xNickyDev/FudgeScript/EXTENSIONS.md

 }
 ```
 \
-Instead of running `npm run docgen` after compiling, you will now run:
+Instead of running `npm run docgen` after compiling, run:
 ```bash
 npm run commit
 ```
 This command allows you to add an additional changelog note to your commit and automatically pushes your changes.
-If your extension is added as an official or community extension, all changelog notes will be displayed in the "Changelog" tab on the docs.
+If your extension was added as an official or community extension, all changelog notes will be displayed in the "Changelog" tab on the docs.

 > Note that you should not run both scripts for the same commit.
 Either run `docgen` or `commit`, whatever suits your needs best.